azdavis/millet/doc/testing.md

 A test is a directory directly inside the directory `tests`.

+If the test contains an empty file `skip`, then the test is skipped.

-If the test contains a file `run.sh`, then when that file is run with `sh -eu run.sh`, it must exit 0.
+Else, if the test contains a file `run.sh`, then when that file is run with `sh -eu run.sh`, it must exit 0.

 Else, if the test contains a file `ast.sml`, then when the Millet CLI is run to